 The Educational Supervisor, when meeting with the trainee, should discuss issues of clinical governance, risk management and any report of any untoward clinical incidents involving the trainee.
 The Educational Supervisor should be part of the clinical specialty team.
 Thus if the clinical directorate (clinical director) have any concerns about the performance of the trainee, or there were issues of doctor or patient safety, these would be discussed with the Educational Supervisor.
-These processes, which are integral to trainee development, must not detract from the statutory duty of the Trust to deliver effective clinical governance through its management systems.
+These processes, which are integral to trainee development, must not detract from the statutory duty of the trust to deliver effective clinical governance through its management systems.

 Academic trainees are encouraged to identify an academic mentor, who will not usually be their research supervisor and will often be from outside their geographical area.
-The Academy of Medical Sciences organises one such scheme (see http://www.acmedsci.ac.uk/index.php?pid=91) but there are others and inclusion in an organised scheme is not a pre-requisite.
-The Medical Research Society organises annual meetings for clinician scientists in training (see http://www.medres.org.uk/j/index.php?option=com_content&task=view&id=54&Itemid=1) and this type of meeting provides an excellent setting for trainees to meet colleagues and share experiences.
+The Academy of Medical Sciences organises one such scheme (information via this link) but there are others and inclusion in an organised scheme is not a prerequisite.
+The Medical Research Society organises annual meetings for clinician scientists in training (information via this link) and this type of meeting provides an excellent setting for trainees to meet colleagues and share experiences.